EU General Court ruling opens – partially – the door to the protection of the famous “Damier Azur” of Louis Vuitton

 This contribution exposes the context of this case and its practical implications, which remain to be confirmed.
 In particular, it analyses, in a critical way, the consequences of admitting a broad definition of well-known facts and the difficulty for EU trade mark holders to prove the acquisition of distinctiveness.
 It expresses hope that this decision will help to strike a more balanced system concerning, at least, this last issue.

 [This is an Authors' Take post, which provides readers with an insight into current IP scholarship, featuring preliminary comments and thoughts from authors of articles accepted for publication in forthcoming issues of the Journal of Intellectual Property Law & Practice (OUP).
-The full text of this contribution, which will be included in our special Image Rights Issue, will be made available on Advance Access soon]
+The full text of this contribution will be made available on Advance Access soon]